 The intraoral scanner is used to scan the surface of the intraoral situation.
 The data is usually stored in STL format (Standard Triangulation/Tesselation Language as the standard format of many CAD systems).
-They can be imported into the CAD software (orthodontic planning software or Model Builder software) via an interface.
+They can be imported into the CAD software (orthodontic planning software or Model Designer software) via an interface.

 Intraoral scanners come in a wide price range.
 Comparing them is worthwhile.
 That being said, the focus should not just be on the price, but on the versatile possibilities.
 Many intraoral scanners have long since become much more than just a replacement for impressions!

 Completely new prospects are opening up in the world of orthodontics.

-2. Model builder: Generating the digital model
+2. 3D CAD model software: Generating the digital model

-With the help of special software applications, the digital model can be formed in just a few steps.
-In the Model Builder module, fundamental steps of model manufacture are mostly done automatically (e.g. forming the base, straightening, trimming, aligning the occlusal plane, etc.).
+The digital model can be created in just a few steps with the help of special 3D CAD model software.
+In the Model Designer, basic steps of model fabrication are mostly carried out automatically (e.g. adding a base, trimming, aligning the occlusal plane, etc.).

-Model builder: this application can be integrated in the CAD software package or added as an extra option.
-Stand-alone software exists as an alternative.
+Model Designer: this application can be integrated in the CAD software package or added as an extra option.
+Stand-alone software exists as an alternative (e.g. SIMPLEX model designer, by Renfert).